-Section C - If, as a result of the informal discussion with the Principal, a grievance still exists, the teacher may invoke the formal grievance procedure through the Association on the form set forth in the Appendix, signed by the grievant and a representative of the Association, within ten (10) calendar days.
+Section C - If, as a result of the informal discussion with the Principal, a grievance still exists, the teacher may invoke the formal grievance procedure through the Association on the form set forth in the Appendix, signed by the grievant and a representative of the Association, within ten (10) calendar days of the informal discussion with the Principal.
 A copy of the grievance form shall be delivered to the Principal.